CrunchyData/crunchy-postgresql-manager/README.md

 The developer install is more difficult but allows you to build, configure, and develop new CPM functionality to suit your needs.

+The developer install and setup is documented in docs/dev-install.md

 Pre-requisite Installation
 ============